500tech/angular-smart-truncate/README.md

 # angular-smart-truncate

-String truncation, which let's you see the beginning and the ending of a truncated string.
+String truncation, which lets you see the beginning and the ending of a truncated string.

 ## Install